dynatrace-oss/opentelemetry-metric-java/README.md

 ### Configuration

-The exporter allows for configuring the following settings by passing them to the constructor:
+The exporter allows for configuring the following settings using its builder:

 #### Dynatrace API Endpoint

-The endpoint to which the metrics are sent is specified using the `url` parameter.
+The endpoint to which the metrics are sent is specified using `setUrl`.

 Given an environment ID `myenv123` on Dynatrace SaaS, the [metrics ingest endpoint](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/metric-v2/post-ingest-metrics/) would be `https://myenv123.live.dynatrace.com/api/v2/metrics/ingest`.